Go Back Up

 • Moving expense reimbursements

-• Employee discounts
+• Qualified employee discounts

 • Occasional employee gifts, including cash and gift cards

-That is because, depending on the state, imputed income gives the judge a more accurate view of a non-custodial parent’s actual income, which helps to determine a more accurate child support amount they should pay.
+The value of fringe benefits employees receive can also affect non-tax-related items.
+For example, depending on the state, imputed income can impact an employee’s child support payments.
+In this case, imputed income gives the judge a more precise view of a non-custodial parent’s actual income.
+This helps determine an accurate child support amount they should pay.

-Examples of exclusions to imputed income
+What are exclusions to imputed income?

 These exclusions include: